Generalizing Correspondence Analysis for Applications in Machine Learning: Correspondence Analysis beyond SVD

-In this section, we provide the theoretical background for the PICs and the underlying functional spaces.
-We aim at introducing a geometric characterizations of this space in an intuitive way at the expense of some mathematical rigor, and demonstrate that the set of finite-variance embeddings of the form $\mathbf{f}(X)$ and $\mathbf{g}(Y)$ is \emph{completely} characterized by the PICs.
-The results below hold under mild compactness assumptions of the probability distributions, and a more thorough investigation of the PICs can be found in \cite{witsenhausen1975sequences, buja1990remarks, du2017principal, asoodeh2015maximal, makur2016polynomial}.
+In this section, we formally introduce CA, the PICs and the principal functions, and (most importantly) the generalization of CA using the PICs.
+We aim at presenting a geometric characterization of the space of finite-variance embeddings in an intuitive way at the expense of some mathematical rigor, and demonstrate that the set of embeddings of the form $\mathbf{f}(X)$ and $\mathbf{g}(Y)$ in \eqref{eq:non-linear} is \emph{completely} characterized by the PICs.
+The theoretical background for the PICs and the underlying functional spaces is then used to extend CA beyond its conventional matrix factorization.
+The results below hold under mild compactness assumptions of the probability distributions.
+A more thorough investigation of the PICs can be found in \cite{witsenhausen1975sequences, buja1990remarks, du2017principal, asoodeh2015maximal, makur2016polynomial}.